Molecule Generation by Principal Subgraph Mining and Assembling: Our Proposed PS-VAE

-With a molecule $\mathcal{G}$ represented as $\langle \{ \mathcal{P}_i \}, \{ \tilde{\mathcal{E}}_{ij} \} \rangle$, our model generates $\{ \mathcal{P}_i \}$ and $\{ \tilde{\mathcal{E}}_{ij} \}$ in two consecutive phases.
-The two phases move from coarse to fine granularity. \paragraph{Piece-level Sequence Generation} Given a latent variable $\bm{z}$, our model first uses an autoregressive sequence generation model $P(\mathcal{P}_i|\mathcal{P}_{<i},\bm{z})$ to decode a sequence of graph pieces $[\mathcal{P}_1, \ldots, \mathcal{P}_n]$\footnote{The ordering of graph pieces is not unique.
-We train with one order and leave this problem for future work.}.
-During training, we insert two special tokens ``\texttt{<bos>}'' and ``\texttt{<eos>}'' into the begin and the end of the graph piece sequence to indicate the begin and the end, respectively.
-During testing, the generation stops when a ``\texttt{<eos>}'' is generated.
-The sequence model can be RNNs, such as LSTM \citep{hochreiter1997long} and GRU \citep{cho2014learning}.
-In this work, we use a single layer of GRU and project the latent variable $\bm{z}$ to the initial state of GRU.
-The training objective of this stage is to minimize the log-likelihood $\mathcal{L}_{\mathcal{P}}$ of the ground truth graph piece sequence:
+Given a latent variable $\bm{z}$, our model first uses an autoregressive sequence generation model $P(\gF_i|\gF_{<i},\bm{z})$ to decode an sequence of graph fragments $[\gF_1, \ldots, \gF_n]$.
+Note that the set of subgraphs into which a molecule is decomposed should not be ordered.
+Here, although we violate this law by using the ordered decoder, this issue is practically relieved by data augmentation of random fragment permutations during training, and it is further mitigated by the second step (presented later) where the assembling of the predicted subgraphs is not order-sensitive.
+During training, we insert two special tokens ``\texttt{<start>}'' and ``\texttt{<end>}'' indicating the beginning and the end of sequence generation, respectively.
+We implement the sequence model via a single layer of GRU~\citep{cho2014learning} and project the latent variable $\bm{z}$ to the initial state of GRU.
+The training objective of this stage is to minimize the log-likelihood $\mathcal{L}_{\mathcal{P}}$ of the ground truth fragment sequence: